 It is crucial that you communicate with your remote staff regularly as it keeps them informed about deadlines, work-related challenges, and work expectations.

-Ask your employees, which communication channel suits them – email, texts, phone calls, video calls – and find that delicate balance to connect with them on a regular basis.
+Ask your workers, which communication channel suits them – email, texts, phone calls, video calls – and find that delicate balance to connect with them on a regular basis.

-While it is important that you keep track of key metrics for your organization, make sure that you monitor with the right balance because too much oversight can show signs of mistrust to employees.
-If your employees are completing targets up to your standard and within the timeframe, what’s not to trust?
+While it is important that you keep track of key metrics for your organization, make sure that you monitor with the right balance because too much oversight can show signs of mistrust to workers.
+If your workers are completing targets up to your standard and within the timeframe, what’s not to trust?

 9. Be a good listener